zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 ## Working
 Restart combat after done with challenge.

+Automatically refresh trailblaze power according to your settings (you decide what kind of ressources can be used).

 Exit the challenge completed screen when desired reward amount is reached (view issues)

 Close game after reaching desired reward amount if setting is set to true